These frequently asked questions should address the most common inquiries we receive about the GGEI:

 A: The full data results from the GGEI are only available to our subscribing clients.
 But we publish an in-depth report with each new edition of the GGEI, where high level results and insights can be found.

-Q: Can I use graphics and other charts from the 2016 GGEI report in presentations or reports?
+Q: Can I use data, graphics, and other charts from the GGEI in presentations or reports?